sarthak255/Desktop-Virtual-Assistant-jarvis/Guide.md

 ## GPU Utilization for Tasks
 JARVIS can leverage integrated and dedicated GPUs for performing tasks such as 3D modeling, rendering, and image generation.
 Use the `generate image` command to generate images using TensorFlow and the `render 3d` command to render 3D scenes using Blender.

+## End-to-End Encryption
+JARVIS can encrypt and decrypt data securely using the `cryptography` package.
+Use the `encrypt data` and `decrypt data` commands to encrypt and decrypt sensitive information.

+## Advanced Scheduling
+JARVIS can schedule tasks with start and end times.
+Use the `advanced schedule task` command to schedule a task and specify the start and end times.

+## Project Management Integration
+JARVIS can integrate with Trello for project management.
+Use the `project management` command to create a new board and add cards to lists.

+## Content Aware Responses
+JARVIS can generate content-aware responses using the OpenAI API.
+Use the `content aware response` command to get a response based on the provided prompt.

+## Multi-Term Conversations
+JARVIS can maintain multi-term conversations using the OpenAI API.
+Use the `multi-term conversation` command to continue a conversation based on the provided context.

+## Data Anonymization
+JARVIS can anonymize personal data using the `faker` package.
+Use the `anonymize data` command to anonymize names, addresses, emails, and phone numbers.

+## Semantic Search
+JARVIS can perform semantic search using the `sentence-transformers` package.
+Use the `semantic search` command to search a corpus of text based on a query.

+## Real-time Data Fetching
+JARVIS can fetch real-time data such as weather information.
+Use the `fetch weather` command to get the current weather for a specified location.

+## Visual Recognition
+JARVIS can recognize faces in images using OpenCV.
+Use the `visual recognition` command to detect and display faces in an image.

+## Augmented Reality
+JARVIS can apply augmented reality effects using OpenCV.
+Use the `augmented reality` command to overlay images onto a background image.

+## Screen Reader Integration
+JARVIS can integrate a screen reader for accessibility using the `pyttsx3` package.
+Use the `screen reader` command to read text aloud.